Team Services | TFS 2017 | TFS 2015 | Previous versions

 During the sprint, team members update remaining work to continually reflect the time required to complete the task.
 This value can actually increase after work begins.
+For example, after working 4 hours on a task that was estimated to take 8 hours, the team member realizes he needs 16 hours over what he estimated.
+He would update the Remaining Work field with 20 (8-4+16).
 As you perform a task, you might find that more time is required.
 Always update the task with your best estimate of remaining work.
 That way, you help accurately reflect the total amount of work remaining in the sprint.

 As you define tasks and estimate the work, you'll see capacity charts start to fill in for each team member.
 Capacity bars track the remaining work against the capacity for each team member as well as the entire team.

 You'll also see a roll-up of the remaining work required to complete each requirement or bug.